The initial tattoo removal consultation is an important moment for every patient and every practice.

 1. How much does laser tattoo removal cost?

-In general, it costs about ten times as much to get a tattoo removed as it costs to have it applied, so there may be some sticker shock for some patients.
-For this reason, we suggest that you advertise your minimum price clearly on your website.
+In general, it costs about ten times as much to get a tattoo removed as it costs to have it applied, so there may be some sticker shock for a handful of patients.
+For this reason, we suggest that you prominently advertise your minimum price on your website.
 You should feel confident in your pricing – you are providing a valuable service that requires highly specialized equipment.

 Once the tattoo is gone, it's gone forever.
 If you don't like your tattoo, it's a worthwhile expense.